nicholascannon/portfolio-v2/README.md

 - Deploy a real world full stack project with node, react, redux and mongodb
 - Create a portfolio that will last i.e. I can make changes without recreating it
 - Have some kind of authentication aspect (the admin panel)
+- Use SendGrid to send contact messages to my inbox

 **Please check out the [site](https://www.niccannon.com/) live!!**